23 Animals With Long Necks

 This adaptation allowed giraffes to survive in areas with less competition for food.

-Today, giraffes are one of the world’s most recognizable and beloved animals, with their long necks making them instantly recognizable.
+Today, giraffes are among the world’s most recognizable and beloved animals.
+Their long necks make them instantly recognizable.

 2. Ostrich